ericholscher/django-testing-docs/fixtures.rst

 Fixtures in Doc tests
 ~~~~~~~~~~~~~~~~~~~~~

-In what will become a recurring trend, doing fixtures in Doc tests is a hack.
+In what will become a recurring trend, doing fixtures in doc tests is a hack.
 Doc tests are made to be a simple answer to a relatively simple problem, and
 fixtures aren't a huge deal for them.
 So a lot of the functionality that we
-get for free with Unit tests, has to be hacked into Doc tests.
+get for free with unit tests, has to be hacked into doc tests.
 I will just
 show how to do the basic things, because implementing anything beyond that
 isn't very useful for any of us.::